thesysdev/examples/c1-artifact-presentation/README.md

 # Presentation Assistant

-A minimal Next.js app that streams presentation content from OpenAI.
+A minimal Next.js app that streams presentation content from Thesys.
 The `/api/ask` route accepts a `prompt` and optional prior `presentation`, and streams back appended content.
 The homepage provides a professional UI with an input and a `C1Component` viewer.

 ## Setup